kbsant/ashikasoft-filestore/README.md

 # ashikasoft-filestore
-Bare-bones kv file store for prototypes or small projects in Clojure
+Bare-bones map file store for prototypes or small projects in Clojure.
+This stores a map in edn files for easy retrieval/manipulation.

 # Usage
 Give the filestore a path and a name: